heyx3/WFCpp/README.md

 ![A demo of the old Unreal 4 plugin](https://i.imgur.com/vkABeE1.gif)

 A C++ library for the amazing [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) algorithm, plus various utilities for running it.
-Finally, there is an Unreal 5 plugin to integrate the `Tiled3D` part of the library with Unreal Engine.
+There is also [an Unreal 5 plugin](https://github.com/heyx3/WfcUnreal) (WIP) to integrate the `Tiled3D` module with Unreal Engine.

 For more explanation of the algorithm itself, you can read this project's source or check out [EasyWFC](https://github.com/heyx3/EasyWFC), whose behavior should be identical to this project (except for the PRNG).

 The core library has a "Simple" version (for pixel art images), a "tiled" version (for tile-sets), and a "tiled 3D" version (for 3D tile-sets).

 The first two systems have corresponding command-line programs for playing with them.
- The 3D tile-set system is more complex and offers Unreal Engine 5 integration.
+The 3D tile-set system is more complex and only offers Unreal Engine 5 integration.

 ## Setup